Download the app

 • Dusan has been involved in rally-raid for around 20 years.
 He started out on a bike, competing in domestic and European events before building up to his first Dakar in 2007.
 He returned after the move from Africa to South America, reaching the finish line at the third time of asking in 2010 (54th).

-• The 53-year-old then switched his focus to lightweight vehicles, helping to develop one of the first prototypes -the Arctic Cat Wildcat- and competing in the emerging SSV class at Dakar 2016.
+• The 54-year-old then switched his focus to lightweight vehicles, helping to develop one of the first prototypes -the Arctic Cat Wildcat- and competing in the emerging SSV class at Dakar 2016.
 In 2021, he took over from his brother Robert as the driver of the PH-Sport fast assistance truck, before doing the 2022 edition in Dakar Classic with his son Frantisek, to celebrate their 50th and 18th birthdays ("a unique experience").
 They drove a 1960s-era Land Rover Series II, with Dusan joking that he was competing with "the oldest car and the youngest participant".

 • Back home, Dusan's job is to buy, restore and sell classic cars.
 One day, he would love to do Dakar Classic again with all three of his sons.
+He has done a fair amount of cycling and downhill biking this year in order to stay sharp for Dakar 2026.

 L.L.